ConneQT Host Home Program

 The causes of youth homelessness are varied.
 Many young people are homeless due to lack of affordable and accessible housing, poverty, neglect, substance abuse, mental health issues and physical and sexual abuse.
 Others become homeless due to severe family conflict that grows out of lack of support around sexual orientation and gender expression and identity.
 A disproportionate number of homeless youth (20-40%) identify as lesbian, gay, bisexual, transgender or questioning (LGBTQ).
 Many are living in the streets and vulnerable to exploitation.

-ConneQT, a collaboration of four nonprofits (Avenues for Homeless Youth, The Link, RECLAIM!, and Point Source Youth), is launching an innovative project in the Twin Cities metropolitan area, focusing on three interventions: individual therapy, short term host home, and rapid rehousing.
+ConneQT, a collaboration of three nonprofits (Avenues for Homeless Youth, RECLAIM and Point Source Youth), is launching an innovative project in the Twin Cities metropolitan area, focusing on three interventions: individual therapy, short term host home, and rapid rehousing.

 ConneQT Short Term Host Home